adiazny/my-portfolio/README.md

-# my-portfolio
+# Alan Diaz's Portfolio

-My professional portfolio
+This is my professional portfolio using AWS and ReachJS technologies.